tudat-team/nrlmsise-00-feedstock/README.md

 Documentation: https://www.brodo.de/space/nrlmsise/

-The NRLMSIS-00 (sic!) empirical atmosphere model was developed by Mike Picone, Alan Hedin, and Doug Drob.
+The NRLMSISE-00 empirical atmosphere model was developed by Mike Picone, Alan Hedin, and Doug Drob.
 It describes the neutral temperature and densities in Earth's atmosphere from ground to thermospheric heights.